The optimality of word lengths. Theoretical foundations and an empirical study: Measuring the optimality of word lengths

-In these instances, the fact that length is measured in characters implies that invariance under increasing linear transformation cannot be achieved by any linear transformation.
-Truncation or rounding of the non-integer values may be breaking the property that the transformation must be strictly increasing.
-Then we have essentially two options.
-First, not caring about the choice of the score.
-Second, choosing a score whose theoretical properties are only achieved under ideal conditions that may be difficult, if not impossible, to satisfy in a study with real data.
-Here our choice is the second, hoping that scores that exhibit powerful properties under ideal conditions will behave robustly or yield a reasonable approximation even when these ideal conditions are not met.

 Suppose now that coding in A is non-singular, namely no two distinct types are assigned the same code.
-After replacing the strings in A by new strings it may turn out that B ceases to be non-singular.
-That could happen because two types in A end up having the same code or at least one type is assigned the empty string.
-This motivates the need of defining a strong recoding problem where non-singularity is preserved.
+After replacing the strings in A by new strings, it may turn out that B ceases to be non-singular.
+That could happen because two types in A end up having the same code or one type is assigned the empty string.
+This motivates the need to define a strong recoding problem where non-singularity is preserved.